XxCHANDLERxX/notes/sci206/README.md

 Interference
 Constructive vs. Destructive
-Demo: "Zeussophone"--square piping structure with a loudspeaker on one side and a cone on the opposite side.
+*Demo:*: "Zeussophone"--square piping structure with a loudspeaker on one side and a cone on the opposite side.
 Structure is slid upwards like a trombone, and the sound coming out gets louder, quiter, louder,... as waves stack or interfere on the cone side.

-Demo: Laser pointer thing that projects a grid-like set of dots on the wall.
+*Demo:*: Laser pointer thing that projects a grid-like set of dots on the wall.
 This is constructive interference of unfoused beams of light.

 Digital Representation of Sound